-This fifth edition of The Financial Technology Law Review is published after a roller coaster year for crypto in particular, but also for many other fintech projects.
+This sixth edition of The Financial Technology Law Review is published after another rollercoaster year for crypto in particular, but also for many other fintech projects.

-Bitcoin, and with it many other cryptocurrencies, soared to all-time highs in 2021, but dropped to half their value later in the year.
-This may cause problems for a country like El Salvador, whose president, Nayib Bukele, declared Bitcoin as an official currency of the country (together with the US dollar).
-On the other hand, China and Russia moved against independent cryptocurrencies such as Bitcoin; and Facebook (or now Meta) sold off its Libra (later known as Diem) project to a finance company; while Paypal intends to set up its own stablecoin.
-At the same time, more than 50 central banks worldwide researched or even implemented blockchain-based central bank digital currencies (CBDC), from Iran to the United States, the EU and China.
+Bitcoin, and with it many other cryptocurrencies, soared to all-time highs in 2021, but dropped to less than a third of their value since April 2022 (although a limited recovery was made in 2023).
+This caused problems for a country like El Salvador, which declared Bitcoin as an official currency of the country (together with the US dollar).
+More than 50 central banks worldwide researched or even implemented blockchain-based central bank digital currencies (CBDCs), from Iran to the United States, the European Union and China.
 The Bahamas may have been the first to launch, in 2020, a CBDC, but it will not remain the only country to do so.

-In addition to CBDCs and the metaverse, media attention focused on non-fungible tokens and decentralised finance (DeFi).
-While many DeFi projects build on the initial Bitcoin dream of creating a decentralised, trustless financial ecosystem, it remains to be seen whether DeFi will be able to impact traditional financial market participants significantly.

-Global fintech funding reached new records in 2021, more than doubling the figure of 2020 and accounting for more than 20 per cent of overall venture funding.
-Growth rates are impressive in Latin America and Africa, although the United States remains the leader, followed by Asia and Europe.
-Crypto exchanges started to list at traditional exchanges, and in many countries there are now well-established investment products focused on cryptocurrencies, DeFi projects or fintech start-ups.
-Hence, fintech may claim to have become an established part of the financial ecosystem from an investment perspective also.
+In addition to CBDCs and the metaverse, media attention in early 2022 focused on non-fungible tokens and decentralised finance (DeFi).
+While many DeFi projects build on the initial Bitcoin dream of creating a decentralised, trustless financial ecosystem, whether DeFi will be able to impact traditional financial market participants significantly remains to be seen.
+Crypto exchanges started to list at traditional exchanges, and in many countries there are now well-established investment products focused on cryptocurrencies, DeFi projects or fintech startups.
+Hence, fintech may claim to have become an established part of the financial ecosystem from also an investment perspective.
+However, this is only one side of the coin.